pingcap/docs/tidb-cloud/import-parquet-files.md

         - **Target table name**: enter the name of the target table in TiDB Cloud, which must be in the `${db_name}.${table_name}` format.
 For example, `mydb.mytable`.
 Note that this field only accepts one specific table name, so wildcards are not supported.

-    - **Tables Filter**: if you want to filter which tables to be imported, you can specify table filter rules in this field.
+    - **Tables Filter**: if you want to filter which tables to be imported, you can specify table filter rules in this area.

         For example: